Salomons - CCCU

 Who can apply

-• You must not still be formally registered for (or re-sitting examinations) for another programme of study at any other Higher Education Institution at the start of our course (last week of September/first week of October each year).
+• You must not be formally registered for (or re-sitting examinations) for another programme of study at any other Higher Education Institution at the start of our course (last week of September/first week of October each year).

 • If you have received NHS funding for a psychological professions training course that started since March 2022 and are not at least 2 years post qualification, you may not be eligible to apply.
-Please ensure you check their website for guidance on eligibility to apply to the Doctorate in Clinical Psychology training programmes in England.
+Please ensure you check the relevant website for guidance on eligibility to apply to the Doctorate in Clinical Psychology training programmes in England.

 We welcome applications from international applicants who are eligible.
 International applicants must meet the following requirements:

-• Be eligible for home fee status.
+• Be eligible for home fee status with the university.

 • Have the right to work in the UK without restriction.

-• Applicants must be proficient in English language.
+• Applicants must be proficient in the English language.
 For applicants for whom English is not their first language and their university qualifications were not taught or examined in English, Salomons require an overall IELTS score of at least 7.5 with no element below 7.5.
 The test must have been taken within the last two years.

 • Transcripts regarding degree qualifications awarded internationally must be translated into English.
 Both versions should be supplied when applying.